 I think we should remember that the U.S. Armed Forces has been using the ADDIE model just as the Vietnam war was coming to an end and are still using it quite successfully today.

 Provides Basic Procedures

 A frequent criticism is that it is too time-consuming to be practical in the real world.
 Yet, not knowing the basic procedures for building a learning process or platform leads many novices down the wrong path, which wastes even more resources.
-Additionally, it provides all instructional designers, from novice to expert, a common set of terms and processes to effectively communicate with each other.
+Additionally, it provides all instructional designers, from novice to expert, with a common set of terms and processes to communicate effectively with each other.

 Some say that systematic models take a top-down behaviorist and subject-matter-expert approach to learning instead of championing a constructivist approach.
-But, training has traditionally been task driven by discovering how experts performs their jobs and then mirroring this performance in the learning environment.
+However, training has traditionally been task driven by discovering how experts performs their jobs and then mirroring this performance in the learning environment.
 Also, nothing says a constructivist method cannot be used for learning the task — don't complain that ADDIE made me do it.

 It often helps to understand a model better by looking at other models: